Winter Olympic Games: 1920 to 1936

 The next Winter Olympics, held in Lake Placid, New York, United States was the first to be hosted outside of Europe.
 Seventeen nations and 252 athletes participated.
 This was less than in 1928, as the journey to Lake Placid was too long and expensive for some European nations that encountered financial problems in the midst of the Great Depression.
 The athletes competed in fourteen events in four sports.
 Virtually no snow fell for two months before the Games, and there was not enough snow to hold all the events until mid-January.
 Sonja Henie defended her Olympic title, and Eddie Eagan of the United States, who had been an Olympic champion in boxing in 1920, won the gold medal in the men's bobsleigh event to join Gillis Grafström as the only athletes to have won gold medals in both the Summer and Winter Olympics.
 Eagan has the distinction as the only Olympian as of 2020 to accomplish this feat in different sports.

-The German towns of Garmisch and Partenkirchen joined to organise the 1936 edition of the Winter Games, held from 6–16 February.
+The German towns of Garmisch and Partenkirchen joined to organise the 1936 Winter Games, held from 6–16 February.
 This was the last time the Summer and Winter Olympics were held in the same country in the same year.
 Alpine skiing made its Olympic debut, but skiing teachers were barred from entering because they were considered to be professionals.
 Because of this decision the Swiss and Austrian skiers refused to compete at the games.

 World War II interrupted the Winter Olympics.
 The 1940 games had been awarded to Sapporo, Japan, but the decision was rescinded in 1938 because of the Japanese invasion of China.
 The games were then to be held at Garmisch-Partenkirchen, Germany, but the 1940 games were cancelled following the German invasion of Poland in 1939.
 Due to the ongoing war, the 1944 games, originally scheduled for Cortina D'Ampezzo, Italy, were cancelled.